GolfOcean334/Astro-Shift-Unity/README.md

 #### English

-Astro Shift Unity
+Astro Shift
 =================

-Astro Shift Unity is a game where you control a spaceship that can move laterally across different lanes to avoid incoming meteors.
+Astro Shift is a game where you control a spaceship that can move laterally across different lanes to avoid incoming meteors.

 Features
 --------